-For example, we found that local management support of the change is very important.
-Just a small reduction in this risk makes a big difference to commitment levels.
+For example, we found that effective local management support of the change is very important.
+Just a small reduction in this type of support and increase in the associated risk makes a big difference to commitment levels.

 When there is low local management support the barrier to commitment is very high.
-If you are able to turn that around and gain early buy-in from your local managers, this visible support at the local level now becomes an enabler for your change initiative and, in turn, increases the likelihood of commitment from those teams.
+If you are able to turn that around and gain early buy-in from your local managers, this visible support at the local level can become an enabler for your change initiative and, in turn, increases the likelihood of commitment from those teams.

 #5 Commitment to change remains difficult to sustain

 Sustaining commitment through to post implementation is hard to achieve.
 Our data shows that 6 to 9 months after implementation commitment levels more than halved.

 What was the bright new shiny toy no longer has the focus needed to sustain it.
 New initiatives come in and take energy and priority, subject-matter experts move on, support is scaled back and kinks in the process or bugs in the system take longer to fix.
 There are a range of reasons that can explain the fall in commitment.